josefha/ChessMacOSApplication/README.md

 # Chess
-Chess Game with a graphical interface for MacOS implemented with Swift and X-Code.
+Almost a complete Chess Game with a graphical interface for MacOS implemented with Swift and X-Code.

 TODO:
 Finalize Checkmate.